webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 function as taking these inputs.

-In the code above uses the same structure for both the vertex shaders output and the fragment shader's input but there's not requirement to use the same structure.
+In the code above uses the same structure for both the vertex shaders output and the fragment shader's input but there's no requirement to use the same structure.
 All that's required is that the locations match.
 For example this would work: